History of East Asia

 The history of East Asia generally encompasses the histories of China, Japan, Korea, Mongolia, and Taiwan from prehistoric times to the present.
-Each of its countries has a different national history, but East Asian Studies scholars maintain that the region is also characterized by a distinct pattern of historical development.
+Each of its countries has a different national history, but East Asian studies scholars maintain that the region is also characterized by a distinct pattern of historical development.
 This is evident in the relationships among traditional East Asian civilizations, which not only involve the sum total of historical patterns but also a specific set of patterns that has affected all or most of traditional East Asia in successive layers.

 Background

 Field of study and scope

 The study of East Asian history is a part of the rise of East Asian studies as an academic field in the Western world.
 The teaching and studying of East Asian history began in the West during the late 19th century.
 In the United States, Asian Americans around the time of the Vietnam War believed that most history courses were Eurocentric and advocated for an Asian-based curriculum.
-At the present time, East Asian History remains a major field within Asian Studies.
-Nationalist historians in the region tend to stress the uniqueness of their respective country's tradition, culture, and history because it helps them legitimize their claim over territories and minimize internal disputes.
+At present, East Asian history remains a central field within Asian Studies.
+In the region, nationalist historians often emphasize the distinctiveness of their country’s traditions, culture, and history to support territorial claims and reduce internal conflicts.
 There is also the case of individual authors influenced by different concepts of society and development, which lead to conflicting accounts.
 These, among other factors, led some scholars to stress the need for broader regional and historical frameworks.
-There have been issues with defining exact parameters for what East Asian history which as an academic study has focused on East Asia's interactions with other regions of the world.
+There have been issues with defining exact parameters for what constitutes East Asian history which as an academic study has focused on East Asia's interactions with other regions of the world.
 Scholars such as Andrew Abalahin have argued that East Asia and its neighboring region of Southeast Asia form a single ethno-cultural area, sharing common roots and history with each other, while being distinct from other world regions.
 Historian Charles Holcombe states that East Asia as a unified cultural region can be defined by adherence to Confucianism, influences from Buddhism and a usage of chopsticks.
 Nomadic Peoples to China's north including Turkic, Manchu and Mongolian tribes were sinicized over time, this assimilation often occurred as a result of nomadic conquest of China rather than Chinese conquest of the steppe.